IntelliTect/Coalesce/docs/stacks/vue/getting-started.md

 # Getting Started

+## Environment Setup
+Before you begin, ensure that you have all the requisite tools installed
+- Recent version of the [.NET SDK](https://dotnet.microsoft.com/en-us/download).
+If you have Visual Studio, you already have this.
+- A recent version of [Node.js](https://nodejs.org/) (an LTS version is recommended).
+- A compatible IDE.
+  - Recommended:
+    - Visual Studio for backend (C#) development
+    - VS Code for frontend (Vue, TypeScript) development (with [Vue - Official](https://marketplace.visualstudio.com/items?itemName=Vue.volar) and [TypeScript Vue Plugin](https://marketplace.visualstudio.com/items?itemName=Vue.vscode-typescript-vue-plugin))
+  - Also consider:
+    - VS Code for full stack development.
+    - JetBrains Rider

 ## Creating a Project

 The quickest and easiest way to create a new Coalesce Vue application is to use the ``dotnet new`` template.
 In your favorite shell: